Big changes need big ideas and these can come from anywhere even from the lush farmland of West Carleton.

 “We’re taking CO2 out of the atmosphere,” he told Capital Current.
 “What’s special about this project is that it takes CO2 out of the ocean, as well as the atmosphere.”

 Sarai, who graduated high school in 2020, is building a prototype of his “carbon sequestration factory.”
-When operational, he says, one factory could remove 1,000 tonnes of carbon dioxide from the atmosphere and ocean a year.
-That could take care of Canada’s annual contribution to global warming.
+He says the prototype could remove 1,000 tonnes of carbon dioxide from the atmosphere and ocean a year.
+However, the XPrize for Carbon Renewal requires teams to model their costs at a scale of one million tonnes per year and show a pathway to achieving gigatonnes per year.
+If this project were to be successful at that highest stage, it could take care of Canada’s annual contribution to global warming.

-According to the Greenhouse gas sources and sinks: executive summary 2021 published by the federal government, Canada alone put 730 metric tonnes of CO2 equivalent greenhouse gases into the atmosphere in 2019.
+According to the Greenhouse gas sources and sinks: executive summary 2021 published by the federal government, Canada alone put 730 megatonnes of CO2 equivalent greenhouse gases into the atmosphere in 2019.
 And Canada contributes about 1.5 per cent of global emissions.

 Sarai is a lover of nature and that led to his interest in the environment.